Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/thinking-like-a-machine/_index.md

 title: Thinking like a machine
 ---

-## 1. Problem solving
+## 1. Problem-solving

 In this unit, we’ll explore how computers work at a fundamental level.
-This will help you understand how to be better at using computer programming as a problem solving tool.
+This will help you understand how to be better at using computer programming as a problem-solving tool.
 Your goal should be to become a good problem solver no matter what technology you use.
 By learning more about computer programming basics like logical operators and the laws of Boolean algebra, you’ll be better equipped to harness the power of computing to solve problems.

-We’ll start this unit by introducing some basic problem solving methods, then move on to computer science concepts in the next sections.
+We’ll start this unit by introducing some basic problem-solving methods, and then move on to computer science concepts in the next sections.
 To start, watch the first three videos in [this playlist](https://www.youtube.com/watch?v=YgzpqlF54lo&list=PLKQ5LYb497AZIZe9dBWy8GwLluVaMQVj0).

 As you become a better programmer, you may want to watch more videos from this playlist.
 It covers some good topics and tools for solving programs through code.

-**Now, let’s put some problem solving skills to the test.**
+**Now, let’s put some problem-solving skills to the test.**

 What number goes inside the final triangle?